What is shark finning?

 Is there an alternative to using real shark fins for shark fin soup?

 Although various alternatives have been promoted in Asia, they have not achieved widespread popularity.
 The main reason is that they lack the historical cachet of shark fin soup, a dish that was once the sole preserve of emperors and that, for 2000 years, has symbolized wealth and power.
 The low-level acceptance of alternatives is certainly not based on a preference for the flavor of real shark fins, since they have none.
 Flavor is imparted to shark fin soup by the addition of chicken or fish stock.

 So what will work in the consuming countries?

-One really positive thing that has happened recently is that large numbers of Asian, in particular Chinese, organizations and individuals in a number of major consuming countries have picked up on this issue and have begun to wage strenuous campaigns against the consumption of shark fin soup.
-Once people understand how vulnerable sharks are, how much we need them and how fast they’re disappearing, attitudes can and do change.
+Many Asian organizations and individuals in a number of major consuming countries are waging strenuous campaigns against the consumption of shark fin soup.
+As people start to understand how vulnerable sharks are, how much we need them and how fast they’re disappearing, attitudes can and do change.
 HSI is actively encouraging this trend and collaborating closely with local shark advocates.

 1 The Inter-American Tropical Tuna Commission, International Commission for the Conservation of Atlantic Tunas, Northwest Atlantic Fisheries Organization, Western and Central Pacific Fisheries Commission and Indian Ocean Tuna Commission have nearly identical recommendations regarding shark finning at sea.
 Under these rules, fins may be removed at sea but fins and carcasses must both be landed and must adhere to the 5 percent rule, at least at the first point at which they are unloaded.
 However, the recommendations do not make clear whether the weight ratio is based on dressed or whole sharks.